piaudonn/windows-itpro-docs/windows/security/identity-protection/remote-credential-guard.md

 ```

 > [!NOTE]
-> The user must be part of administrators group.
+> The user must be authorized to connect to the remote server using Remote Desktop Protocol.
+For example, by being a member of the remote server Remote Desktop Users group.

 ## Considerations when using Windows Defender Remote Credential Guard